This is a profile image of Tony Gambell

 PartnerChicago

-Tony's clients are typically industry leaders that are driving best practice in operations.
-He has particular expertise in highly regulated industries, such as medical devices, advanced industries, pharmaceuticals, and consumer packaged goods.
-Since joining McKinsey, Tony has led diagnostics and manufacturing-improvement programs at more than 170 plants globally.
+Tony’s clients are typically industry leaders that aspire to establish operations as a competitive advantage.
+He has particular expertise in highly regulated industries, such as medical devices, pharmaceuticals, advanced industries, and consumer packaged goods.
+Since joining McKinsey, Tony has led diagnostics and manufacturing-improvement programs at more than 200 facilities globally.
+He has an established track record of work in operations performance acceleration, lean manufacturing, global network optimization, make versus buy, and digital manufacturing.
 He helps companies scale and sustain the impact of transformations by building skills and capabilities within their teams.

 Prior to joining McKinsey, Tony worked for high-tech, metal-forming, and plastics companies, with responsibilities in manufacturing, production planning, and purchasing.
 He is a graduate of the Massachusetts Institute of Technology (MIT) Leaders for Global Operations program.
-Tony is a regular guest lecturer at MIT and Northwestern University on operations strategy and the future of manufacturing.
+Tony is a regular guest lecturer at MIT on operations strategy and the future of manufacturing.

 Related